 3. Be a consistent people leader

 Let your people shine.
 Newly appointed directors have to stop acting like a “Senior-Senior Brand Manager” and let your team breathe and grow.
 We know you can write a brand plan, roll out a promotion super fast and make decisions on creative.
 But can you inspire your team to do the same?
 It becomes the director’s role to manage and cultivate the talent.
 Most Brand Managers have high ambitions–constantly wanting praise, but equally seeking out advice for how to get better.
 Be passionate about people’s careers–anything less they will see it as merely a duty you are fulfilling.
 A great Marketing Director should be meeting quarterly with each team member one on one to take them through a quarterly performance review.
 Waiting for year-end is just not enough.

 4. Consistently shows up to the sales team

 Marketing Directors become the go to marketing person for the sales team to approach.
-Great sales people challenge marketers to make sure their account wins.
+The best sales people challenge marketers to make sure their account wins.
 I have seen many sales teams destroy the Marketing Director because they do not listen, and they stubbornly put forward their plan without sales input.
 Be the director that consistently reaches out and listens.
 They will be in shock, and stand behind your business.
 If sales people feel they’ve been heard, they are more apt to follow the directors vision and direction.
 A great Marketing Director should informally meet with all key senior sales leaders on a quarterly basis, to get to know them and listen to their problems.
 This informal forum allows problems to bubble up of problems and be heard, before they become a problem.